 Mary Jane Miller is fast becoming a voice for exploring new attitudes.
-Miller has been inspired for the past 25 years by the question, “What, besides spiritual awe, does art history and religion tell us about the our human condition and our desire for the divine?
-As an Amazing Art and Iconographer in San Miguel Allende, Miller thinks we can receive guidance from the worn out Christ story through art history.
-The images are alive and ready to be re-interpreted through ancient images and text in a new light.
+Miller has been inspired for the past 25 years by questioning.
+Does sacred art and religious practice tell us anything about our human condition and our desire for the divine?
+As an Amazing Art and Iconographer in San Miguel Allende, Miller thinks we can receive guidance from the worn out Christ story.
+In Mexico Miller is using this art form of iconography to re-interpreted ancient text in a new light.
 Around the globe christian artists are revealing new contemporary images based on the old biblical story, and today that means including women.

 Iconographer in San Miguel Allende

 Currently Mary Jane has finished a large body of work, published in her new book, IN LIGHT OF WOMEN.
 The book focuses on the absence of Women in Iconography.
 The collection includes full page color images with her commentary beside them.
 Iconography is the discipline of transcribing biblical text into pictures and also sacred art history.
 Think for a moment about all those images of the last supper you may have seen.
 Mary Jane has painted many traditional images of the last supper, and now with several small changes.
 She has included cultures from around the world and of course the women among them.

 Religions around the world profess to want a more loving relationship with God and creation.
 Her images have the potential to enrich the traditional celebration of sacrament and mystery with a wider view for humanity in general.
 We are a global community, ready to share and flourish by seeing ourselves side by side with one another in every possible way, with no gender bias.
 Art history tells us Jesus transformed those he came in contact with.
 Amazing Art and Iconographer in San Miguel Allende will be lecturing on Mary Magdalene’s transformation to become a female apostle, disciple and follower.